ashx3/telco_churn_prediction/README.md

 ![Harvard Business Review reference page](/images/harvard_business_review.jpg)

 # Objectives
-- Predict whether customers will continue to use the service or will leave the service.
+- Predict whether customers will continue to use the service or will leave the service
 - Understanding the customer behaviours:
-    - What keeps customers using the service.
+    - What keeps customers using the service
-    - What makes customers leave the service.
+    - What makes customers leave the service

 # Attribute Information